In-Ear Headphones with Built-In Microphone & Apple Approved Remote

 Paradigm's unique understanding of what makes a speaker sound magical in a listening room is applied to the design of our in-ear headphones.
 Unlike other brands, we used sophisticated measurement tools and proprietary algorithms while accounting for the psycho-acoustic effects of the ear structure in developing our design.
 This allowed us to faithfully reproduce the performance of Paradigm's freestanding loudspeakers in an in-ear headphone.

 Angie, our Head and Torso Simulator, was the middle man (okay, middle woman) in our quest to critically tune each earbud to sound like our loudspeaker lines.
 We put her in the anechoic chamber with a microphone in each ear and a Paradigm speaker in the chamber.
 Then we started to measure.
 We measured sound pressure levels, the speaker's frequency response, and total sound power (the actual summed output that is heard).
 We looked for any coloration or distortion at various power levels, all of it according to what Angie was actually hearing.
 Then we took the results and began to design.
 And while everyone's ears are different, the one thing we knew with absolute surety from our extensive research with Canada's National Research Council is that all listeners clearly favor three things: a flat midrange, a smooth total energy response and low distortion.
-Through Angie's ears we were able to so precisely tune the headphones to our speakers that listening to an E3i earbud is like listening to music through our ultimate high-end Signature Collection.
+Through Angie's ears we were able to so precisely tune the headphones to our speakers that listening to an E2i is like listening to music through our high-end Reference Collection.

 In-Ear Headphones Can Sound As Good as High-End Speakers